 - Brits have a taste of their Christmas pudding or fruity mince pies.

-There are also traditional Christmas desserts that have a wider spread than just one country’s territory.
+There are also traditional European Christmas desserts that have a wider spread than just one country’s territory.

 The Hungarians and the Poles have a similar dessert, a poppy seed roll, which the first call beigli, and the latter name makowiec.
 Ukrainians and Russians both enjoy eating kutia porridge.
 And the baklavas are popular in Albania, Armenia, and Greece.

 La bûche de Noël is a sponge roll cake shaped like a log.
-On the outside, it is covered in chocolate buttercream and decorated so as to resemble a Yule Log.
-This is a popular dessert that is part of Christmas customs and traditions in European countries such as Belgium, and France.
+On the outside, it is covered in chocolate buttercream and decorated to resemble a Yule Log.
+This is a popular dessert that is part of European Christmas traditions in countries such as Belgium, and France.

 In Bulgaria, Macedonia, Montenegro, Serbia, and Cyprus, they bake a special cake or pita bread according to Christmas customs.
 This contains a coin, and the one who finds it is supposed to have good luck in the coming year.
 A variation to this is the Danish and Finnish risalamande, a rice pudding in which all the almonds are chopped, but one.
 The winner, in this case, receives a small gift, which in the past used to be a small marzipan pig.
 Another variation is the Portuguese Bolo Rei or Bolo Rainha.